 Please feel free to gather further information about content and programs on the according websites of the individual organizations.
-In case of any further questions, do not hesitate to contact us at the Refugee Counseling and Integration Office.

 ‘‘Chance for science” is a social network for fled scientists, academics and students living in Germany.
 The network facilitates access to science and helps researchers with a refugee background to get into contact with German researchers and scholars.
 The portal allows people to create their own profiles with details of their previous activities and creates a framework for making contact with each other.

-Scholars at Risk is an international network of more than 400 universities, research institutions and other scientific organizations that work together to help refugee or endangered scientists worldwide.
+Scholars at Risk (SAR) is an international network of more than 400 universities, research institutions and other scientific organizations that work together to help refugee or endangered scientists worldwide.
 Among other activities, SAR organizes research and teaching assignments for refugee scientists and offers on-site assistance.
 In addition, the SAR network offers a directory of various scholarship programs and other academic opportunities offered by institutions around the world.

 The IIE Scholar Rescue Fund (SRF) is a fund from the Institute of International Education (IIE) for professors and researchers who are granted scholarships to take refuge in a university or research institution abroad.
 If it is not possible to return to the home country, the SRF continues to supports refugee academics to also allow medium or long-term stays abroad.